Spoiler Alert: Every single one of these issues is preventable by the user...

 Best and Thorough Security Practices!!!

-As wallet interfaces improve and the community becomes more engaged, instances of users reporting their funds were phished or hacked have gone down considerably.
+As wallet interfaces improve and the community becomes more engaged, instances of users reporting their assets were phished or hacked have gone down considerably.
 However, where there is money, there will always be people looking to steal it, and crypto is no exception.

-Sadly, most of the time there is nothing that can be done for lost funds.
+Sadly, most of the time there is nothing that can be done for lost assets.
 The Ethereum blockchain is maintained in a decentralized fashion, so that each user has complete control and sole anonymous access to their assets.
-This means that there is no way to reverse or refund transactions, and we can't look up the IP address of a phisher or determine ownership of any wallet address.
+This means that there is no way to reverse transactions, and we can't look up the IP address of a phisher or determine ownership of any wallet address.

 There is a multitude of ways that a wallet can get phished or hacked, but when it comes to non-custodial wallets like MEW, it's nearly always due to user error – albeit scammers can be extremely inventive and subtle.

-The most common way for users to lose their funds is by entering their private information – private keys, mnemonic phrase (also known as recovery or seed phrase), and keystore files – directly into a scam website or giving it to a fake ‘support’ representative via messages, emails, and phone calls.
+The most common way for users to lose their assets is by entering their private information – private keys, mnemonic phrase (also known as recovery or seed phrase), and keystore files – directly into a scam website or giving it to a fake ‘support’ representative via messages, emails, and phone calls.

 Another classic is the “send us ETH and get double ETH back” approach, or the “give us your private key to get free tokens dropped to your address.”
 In the history of the world, no one has ever given something away for nothing.
 Crypto has not changed those rules.